 Reason 02: Operating in 32-bit Edition of Excel

 When working with huge spreadsheets on the 32-bit Excel edition, we could receive the error message “Not Enough Memory to Delete Rows.”
 In the 32-bit edition, Excel’s virtual destination address is restricted to 2 GB.
 This implies that it must share space with installed add-ins and Excel programs while working with Excel workbooks.
-Therefore, 32-bit edition Excel workbook must be significantly less than 2 GB to provide a smooth workflow free of memory issues.
+Therefore, a 32-bit edition Excel workbook must be significantly less than 2 GB to provide a smooth workflow free of memory issues.

 Solution: Upgrading from 32-bit to 64-bit Version